Get Tangem

 • Great NFT support

-• Self custodial wallet
+• Self-custodial wallet

 • Occasional bugs with the mobile app and limited customer support options.